This is one of our most economical storage sheds ever! And read on for how to build a shed.

 This shed is designed to be budget friendly.

 We designed this shed with money saving in mind.
 Even the dimensions are designed to make the most efficient use of lumber.
-Here are some of the ways you’ll save with our shed design.
+Here are some of the ways you’ll save with our wood shed plans.

 Hiring a concrete contractor to pour a slab for this shed could cost you $1,000, but the materials for this wood foundation will set you back only about $250.
 Plus, a wood foundation is easy to build even on sites that slope or have difficult access.